 How Commercial Wild Mushroom Pickers Harvest Huge Quantities—And Why

 Ten pounds of wild edible mushrooms is a big haul for most hobbyist foragers.
 But for a professional picker, it’s a sign it’s time to find a new patch.
 Their livelihood depends on securing substantial quantities of morels, chanterelles, pine mushrooms or other edible varieties, for days and months on end.
 Focusing on how they accomplish this feat, this talk provides an introduction to the Canadian wild food trade.
 Focusing on why, it reveals the social, environmental and economic values motivating this unique form of forest industry.
 Continue reading

 Welcome Ontario Today listeners (and everyone else)!

 Interested in hunting for your own wild edibles?
 A field guide is a must to ensure you can properly identify what is safe to eat, and what is poisonous.
-Here are some suggestions for field guides that will help you find, identify and enjoy wild, foraged foods in Ontario.
+Here are some suggestions for field guides that will help you find, identify and enjoy wild, foraged foods in Toronto and in Ontario.
 Continue reading